apache/camel-kamelets/test/avro-data-type/README.md

 The test verifies the proper serialization and deserialization of Avro data types `avro/binary` and `avro/x-struct`.

-The test uses two KameletBindings that interact with each other.
+The test uses two Pipes that interact with each other.
 The first binding `json-to-avro` periodically creates a test data event as Json and applies the `avro/binary` data type using the schema in [User.avsc](User.avsc).

 The binary Avro data is then sent to a Http webhook sink that references an Http endpoint that is provided by the 2nd binding `avro-to-log`.
 The `avro-to-log` binding provides the Http service and deserializes the binary Avro data using the same User schema.
 The deserialized data is printed to the log output.

-The test starts both KameletBindings and is able to verify the proper log output as an expected outcome.
+The test starts both Pipes and is able to verify the proper log output as an expected outcome.

 ### YAKS Test